CoolBitX-Technology/sygna-bridge-util/README.md

 # JavaScript Sygna Bridge Util

 This is a Javascript library to help you build servers/servies within Sygna Bridge Ecosystem.
-For more detail information about Sygna Bridge, please go through the [Official Sygna Bridge API Document](https://coolbitx.gitlab.io/sygna/bridge/api/#sygna-bridge).
+For more detail information, please see [Sygna Bridge](https://www.sygna.io/).

 ## Installation